 For date information, such as date of birth or date of diagnosis, SEER only collects month and year.
 The month of birth is not available for research use because of confidentiality concerns.
-We calculated a months-since-last-birthday variable, which can be used in conjunction with the age in years at diagnosis to derive the age in months at diagnosis.
+We calculated a Months Since Last Birthday variable, which can be used in conjunction with the age in years at diagnosis to derive the age in months at diagnosis.
 This variable is calculated from three intermediate months variables derived using confidential data and these intermediate variables are not available for release but instrumental to the final calculation.

 - Age in months = diagnosis date in months – birth date in months.